Posted on Monday, May 20th, 2024 at 9:00 am

 Calculating the Taxable Portion of Your LTD Benefits

-If your LTD benefits are taxable, the portion of your benefits that is taxable depends on the percentage of the premiums paid with pre-tax or untaxed dollars.
+If your LTD benefits are taxable, the portion of your taxable benefits depends on the percentage of the premiums paid with pre-tax or untaxed dollars.

 For example, let’s say your monthly LTD benefit is $3,000, and your employer pays 60% of the premium while you pay 40% with after-tax dollars.
 In this case, 60% of your benefit ($1,800) would be taxable, while the remaining 40% ($1,200) would be tax-free.